About this course

 - £5,000 per year grant as standard for Adult Nursing students living in England, Wales and Northern Ireland plus another £2,000 for students with dependent children (eligibility criteria apply)

-- Start month: We have two intakes each year in January and September
+- Start month: From September 2022, we will have two intakes in each academic year - September and January

 - Campus location: City Campus